 You see, LA is a much better place to live than it is to visit.
 There’s very little to appreciate if you’re only here for a few days.
 But it’s the everyday moments, the random encounters that can only happen in LA that make it worthwhile.
 It’s a place that is better for coffee shop meetings than it is for sightseeing.
 We’re known more for weekday brunches and taco trucks than we are for reputable art institutions.
 When you think about it, we actually specialize in making LA feel like someplace else that carries a little more culture and personality.

 The things we love are things that are way too quotidian for visitors to appreciate (though our idea of quotidian is very different from other places).
 LA is a place where work blends with play, but one doesn’t really have meaning without the other.
 Where we all share some kind of giant inside joke by virtue of being here.
 Where we welcome all, but hate everyone (read: overheard LA).
+Where places are designed low hanging fruit to bait social influencer, and yet the best gems are hidden in nondescript strip malls.

 So if you wan’t to like LA, try living here, even if it’s just for a couple days.
 As long as you grumble about traffic and the weather, no one will ever know!